Both sides invoke politics in latest dispute

 In response, Smith blasted Langley for dealing in “assumptions” and “innuendo,” adding that as sheriff he strives daily “to provide the truth.”
 And if he does “later learn new information,” he insisted, “I make the correction.”

 Separately, Kleinberg was quoted as saying his client had “apologized to Levy for certain statements made [in 2013] based on what was known to him at the time,” which Sussman argued implied Smith had evidence suggesting misdeeds by Levy.
 That, he said, contradicts the sheriff’s public apology.Did you find this article useful or informative?
 Please consider a donation to support our work.
-Even $5 a month would be terrific.
-We are able to provide this website and our weekly print paper free to the community because of readers like you.
+Even $5 a month, charged automatically to your credit card, would be terrific.
+We are able to provide this website and our weekly print paper free to the community -- and pay our writers, photographers and editors for their hard work -- because of the generosity of readers like you.